-Community Resiliency Investment (CRI) Program
+Community Resiliency Investment Program

-funding is scaled to offer eligible applicants with lower risk of wildfire to apply for up to $25,000 and applicants with a demonstrated higher risk of wildfire,
+funding is scaled to offer eligible applicants with lower risk of wildfire, generally demonstrated by Wildland Urban Interface (WUI) Risk Class 4 and 5, to apply for up to $50,000, and applicants with a higher risk of wildfire,

 generally demonstrated by WUI Risk Class 1 to 3, to apply for up to $150,000 per year.
 Information on determining risk is provided in Appendix 2 of the Program and Application Guide.

 Download the Application Form and Worksheets at UBCM CRI Webpage

 The intent of the FireSmart Economic Recovery Fund is to support immediate job creation in order to build local wildfire resiliency and assist communities in recovering from the economic impacts of the COVID-19 pandemic.

 Deadline to apply was March 19, 2021.